christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/smart-contract-architecture.md

 ### Core BEP-007 Fields
 - **persona**: a JSON-encoded string representing character traits, style, tone, and behavioral intent.
-- **memory**: a short summary string describing the agent's default role or purpose.
+- **imprint**: a short summary string describing the agent's default role or purpose.
 - **voiceHash**: a reference ID to a stored audio profile (e.g., via IPFS or Arweave).
 - **animationURI**: a URI to a video or Lottie-compatible animation file.